 For example, if your recipe calls for 1 cup of sugar, you might decide to use ¼ cup honey, ¼ cup stevia, and ½ cup xylitol instead.
 You can also use a combination of different sweeteners if you want.
 For example, you could use 1/3 cup honey, 1/3 cup stevia, and 1/3 cup xylitol instead.

 If your recipe calls for brown or granulated sugar or powdered sugar, you can usually replace it with regular granulated white sugar.
-You don’t have to worry about as long as you are using the same sweetener in the same amount.
+You don’t have to worry about converting measurements as long as you are using the same sweetener in the same amount.

 However, if your recipe calls for confectioners (powdered) sugar or icing sugar (also known as powdered sugar), you should use confectioners or icing sugar in place of it.